ifraixedes/gitup-mailer/README.md

 ## Module API

-The module API must fulfil the [gitevents](https://github.com/GitEvents/gitevents) API, so far it's under definiton.
+The module API must fulfil the [gitevents](https://github.com/GitEvents/gitevents) API, so far it's under definiton on [GitEvents/gitevents #45](https://github.com/GitEvents/gitevents/issues/45)

 The first approach that we've thought is exporting a function which receive an options object, then it returns something that we have to define if it's a function or an object.